If you’re a cisgender person reading this (meaning you identify with the gender you were assigned), how much do you know about trans folk?

 They want what most everyone wants.
 They want to be true to themselves, love and be loved, and lead full, free lives.

-They’re different from many people just because there is a mismatch between the gender they are and their physical sex.
-Some people are assigned the male gender because they have a male body but identify as female.
-Some people are assigned the female gender because they have a female body but identify as male.
+They’re different from many people (i.e. cisgender people) just because there is a mismatch between the gender they self-identify as and the gender they’re assigned at birth due to their physical sex.
+Some people are assigned male but identify as female.
+Some people are assigned female but identify as male.

-But not all trans* folks identify as the opposite gender.
-Some identify outside of the male/female binary as agender, bigender, genderqueer, gender fluid, third gender, etc. There are many diverse ways that people can experience their gender that go beyond simply being male and female.
+But not all trans folks identify as the opposite gender.
+Some identify outside of the male/female binary as non-binary, agender, androgynous, bigender, genderqueer, gender fluid, Two-Spirit, third gender, etc. There are many diverse ways that people can experience their gender that go beyond simply being male and female.

 Over time, trans folks may choose to adapt their appearance and/or identity to match how they present with how they feel.
 A person who transitions, from male-to-female, female-to-male, or to a place on the gender spectrum, may or may not take gender-confirming hormones and/or have gender-confirming surgery.
 Whether or not they do, doesn’t change what gender they are.